 What is bursitis?

 Bursitis means inflammation within a bursa.
 A bursa is a small sac of fluid with a thin lining.
 There are a number of bursae in the body.
 Bursae are normally found around joints and in places where ligaments and tendons pass over bones.
-They can also be found in other places if there has been unusual pressure or friction placed on that area.
+They can also be found in other places with high levels of pressure or friction.

 Generally, the function of a bursa is to help reduce friction and allow maximal range of motion around joints.
 When there is inflammation within a bursa (bursitis), the bursa swells due to an increase in the amount of fluid within the bursa sac.

 There are a number of different things that can cause housemaid's knee (prepatellar bursitis):

 A sudden, one-off injury to the knee